NASA's Dawn mission infographic.

-The probe's instruments are designed to measure the exact mass, shape, and spin of Vesta and Ceres from orbits 100 to 800 km high, record their magnetization and composition, use gravity and magnetic data to determine the size of any metallic core, and use infrared and gamma-ray spectroscopy to search for water-bearing minerals.
+The probe's instruments are designed to measure the exact mass, shape, and spin of Vesta and Ceres from orbits 100 to 800 kilometers high, record their magnetization and composition, use gravity and magnetic data to determine the size of any metallic core, and use infrared and gamma-ray spectroscopy to search for water-bearing minerals.
 Flybys of more than a dozen other asteroids are planned along the way.

 Dawn carries three science instruments: a visible camera, a visible and infrared mapping spectrometer, and a gamma-ray and neutron spectrometer.
 In addition to these instruments, radiometric and optical navigation data will provide data relating to the gravity field and thus bulk properties and internal structure of the two bodies.

 Dawn's ion propulsion